Description

 To the point

-For many applications in thermal analysis, the atmosphere plays an important role as it may affect the sample behavior or activate reactions.
+For many applications in thermal analysis, the atmosphere plays an important role as it may affect the sample behavior or initiate reactions.
 Humidity influence on building materials, storage time of pharmaceuticals and foods or influence on mechanical properties of polymers are just some of the most common examples.

 Of course, the Linseis instruments are suitable for such experiments, however there is one fact that is often causing confusion and must be considered carefully: The difference between water vapor and relative humidty.